-During the year the Company has not declared any dividend.
+During the year the Company has declared a dividend of Rs 1.00 per share payable in July 2022.

 Suppliers/creditors

 The Group ensures that it is given value for money services and as far as possible it engages with local suppliers.